tinyplex/tinybase/site/guides/10_releases.md

 - A Persister's load method and startAutoLoad method now take a Content object as one parameter, rather than Tables and Values as two.
-- If you create a custom Persister, the setPersisted method now receives changes made to a Store directly by reference, rather than via an accessor.
+- If you create a custom Persister, the setPersisted method now receives changes made to a Store directly by reference, rather than via a callback.
+Similarly, the PersisterListener you register in your addPersisterListener implementation also takes changes by reference rather than via a callback.
 - The broadcastTransactionChanges method in the persister-partykit-server module has been renamed to the broadcastChanges method.